-Brake problems should never be ignored.
-There are many warning signs you need new brakes.
-When your car starts making strange noises or you feel vibrations in your steering wheel or pedal, it's just a matter of time before your brakes fail completely.
-About 5% of car accidents and nearly 30% of commercial truck accidents are caused by brake failure.
-Your brakes are one of your vehicle's most important safety features, but the good news is your brake system will give you many warning signs that it's time to schedule brake replacement or repairs.
+Brake pad problems should never be ignored.
+There are many warning signs you need new brake pads.
+When your car starts making strange noises or you feel vibrations in your steering wheel or pedal, it's just a matter of time before your pads fail completely.
+About 5% of car accidents and nearly 30% of commercial truck accidents are caused by pad failure.
+Your pads are one of your vehicle's most important safety features, but the good news is your brake system will give you many warning signs that it's time to schedule brake replacement or repairs.

-Does your car make strange noises like ticking, clicking, squealing, rumbling, or grinding when you brake?
-These odd noises may be related to brake fluid loss, scored rotors, or worn-out brake pads, all of which need to be repaired soon.
+Does your car make strange noises like ticking, clicking, squealing, rumbling, or grinding when you pads?
+These odd noises may be related to brake fluid loss, scored rotors, or worn-out pads, all of which need to be repaired soon.

 Sensitive brakes are a serious hazard.
 A mushy or sensitive pedal can make your brakes difficult to operate and put you at risk of an accident.

-Most cars have disc brakes which have a brake fluid-filled hydraulic system that triggers a pair of padded clamps or calipers.
+Most cars have disc brakes that have a fluid-filled hydraulic system that triggers a pair of padded clamps or calipers.
 These calipers are squeezed together onto a disc or rotor.
 This causes friction to stop the car.
-Over time, this action causes the brake pads to wear away.
-You can check the thickness of your brake pads by checking between the spokes of your wheel.
+Over time, this action causes the pads to wear away.
+You can check the thickness of your pads by checking between the spokes of your wheel.
 Once you spot the shiny rotor, look near the outer edge for the metal caliper.
-Between the caliper and rotor are the brake pads.
-In general, brake pads should be at least 1/4″ thick.
-If your brake pads seem thin, it's time to get them replaced.
+Between the caliper and rotor are the pads.
+In general, pads should be at least 1/4" thick.
+If your pads seem thin, it's time to get them replaced.